 |Rhode Island||High-cost home loan||Loans delivered on or after December 31, 2006 that meet the definition of “high-cost home loan” under the Rhode Island Home Loan Protection Act (R.I.
 Gen. Laws §§ 34-25.2-1 et seq.), notwithstanding the exemptions contained in § 34-25.2-11 of the Rhode Island law.|

 |Tennessee||High-cost home loan||Loans delivered on or after January 1, 2007 that meet the definition of “high-cost home loan” under the Tennessee Home Loan Protection Act (Tenn.
 Code Ann. §§ 45-20-101 et seq.), notwithstanding the preemption provision contained in § 45-20-111 of the Tennessee law.|

-If special assessments have been levied against the property and they are not paid before or at closing, the maximum mortgage amount otherwise available must be reduced by the amount of the unpaid special assessments (unless sufficient deposits to pay them will be collected as part of the mortgage payment).
+If special assessments have been levied against the property and they are not paid before or at closing, the maximum loan amount otherwise available must be reduced by the amount of the unpaid special assessments (unless sufficient deposits to pay them will be collected as part of the loan payment).

 The lender must provide documentation to show that the current installments of taxes and assessments (or future installments of special assessments that have been levied) - including those which may have been attached as prior liens, but which are not now in arrears - have been paid or that sufficient deposits are being collected to pay them.

 Premium pricing refers to situations when a borrower selects a higher interest rate on a loan in exchange for a lender credit.
 The lender credit cannot be used to fund any portion of the borrower’s down payment, and should not exceed the amount needed to offset the borrower’s closing costs.